akkartik/mu/Readme.md

 Invaluable for understanding complex control flow without cluttering up the screen.

-The next major milestone on mu's roadmap is support for recording and faking console input to a sandbox, so that you can type in an input once and have it replay everytime you hit F4.
+The next major milestone on Mu's roadmap is support for recording and faking console input to a sandbox, so that you can type in an input once and have it replay everytime you hit F4.
 Once this support is in place it will be easy to generalize to more interfaces, like requesting urls over a network or reading